Bobby Riggs

-Robert Larimore Riggs (February 25, 1918 – October 25, 1995) was an American tennis champion who was the World No. 1 amateur in 1939 and World No. 1 professional in 1946 and 1947.
+Robert Larimore Riggs (February 25, 1918 – October 25, 1995) was an American tennis champion who was the world No. 1 amateur in 1939 and world No. 1 professional in 1946 and 1947.
 He played his first professional tennis match on December 26, 1941.

 As a 21-year-old amateur in 1939, Riggs won the singles title at Wimbledon, the U.S. National Championships (now U.S. Open), and was runner-up at the French Championships.
-He was U.S. champion again in 1941, after a runner-up finish the year before.
+He was U.S. champion again in 1941, after a runner-up finish in the previous year.
 At the 1939 Wimbledon Championships he also won the Men's Doubles and the Mixed Doubles.

 After retirement from his pro career, Riggs became well known as a hustler and gambler.
 He organized numerous exhibition challenges, inviting active and retired tennis pros to participate.
-In 1973, at age 55, he held two such events, first against the #1-ranked woman player Margaret Smith Court, which he won easily, and then against the then current women's champion Billie Jean King, which he easily lost.
-The latter, the primetime "Battle of the Sexes" match remains one of the most famous tennis events of all time, with a $100,000 ($ today) winner-takes-all prize.
+In 1973, aged 55, he held two such events, first against the No. 1–ranked woman player Margaret Smith Court, which he won, and another against the then-current women's champion Billie Jean King, which he lost.
+The latter, the primetime "Battle of the Sexes" match, remains one of the most famous tennis events of all time, with a $100,000 ($ today) winner-takes-all prize.

 Tennis career

 Junior career

 Born and raised in the Lincoln Heights neighborhood of Los Angeles, Riggs was one of six children of Agnes (Jones) and Gideon Wright Riggs, a minister.
 He was an excellent table tennis player as a boy and when he began playing tennis at age twelve, he was quickly befriended and then coached by Esther Bartosh, who was the third-ranking woman player in Los Angeles.
 Depending entirely on speed and ball control, he soon began to win boys (through 15 years old) and then juniors (through 18 years old) tournaments.
 Although it is sometimes said that Riggs was one of the great tennis players nurtured at the Los Angeles Tennis Club by Perry T. Jones and the Southern California Tennis Association, Riggs writes in his autobiography that for many years Jones considered Riggs to be too small and not powerful enough to be a top-flight player.
 (Jack Kramer, however, said in his own autobiography that Jones turned against Riggs "for being a kid hustler".)

 After initially helping Riggs, Jones then refused to sponsor him at the important Eastern tournaments.
 With the help of Bartosh and others, Riggs played in various National Tournaments and by the time he was 16 was the fifth-ranked junior player in the United States.
 The next year he won his first National Championship, winning the National Juniors by beating Joe Hunt in the finals.
 That same year, 1935, he met Hunt in 17 final-round matches and won all 17 of them.
-He went undefeated for four years of play at Franklin High School (Los Angeles) in the Highland Park, Los Angeles neighborhood and was the first person to win California's state high school singles trophy three times.
+He went undefeated for four years of play at Franklin High School (in the Highland Park neighborhood of Los Angeles) and was the first person to win California's state high school singles trophy three times.